acdo/truss-interview/README.md

 Developed in Windows 10, tested in Docker ubuntu:latest container.

+## Prerequisites:
+- Install python on your device: sudo apt install python3

 ## How to run
 1. Clone this repository to your desired directory.
 2. CD to the aforementioned directory in your terminal.